Taking a road trip through any country is the greatest way to explore all facets of a destination.

 The mountain roads wind alongside the river, giving you spectacular views of the Tara River canyon.
 And if you get tired of natural beauties, visit Bosna & Herzegovina’s capital Sarajevo.

 After being severely destroyed during the bombardings in the 1990s, the city is now fully restored and totally worth a stop on your road trip itinerary.
-Check the best things to do in the charming Sarajevo.
+Check out the best things to do in the charming Sarajevo.

 Tajikistan in August: Life-changing Experiences at the Roof of the World